 Complexity of a problem

-As we saw on the previous page, the complexity of an algorithm includes a connotation of « worst case », because it measures the « maximum » number of elementary operations that are needed for its execution.
+As we saw last week, the complexity of an algorithm includes a connotation of « worst case », because it measures the « maximum » number of elementary operations that are needed for its execution.

 For other problems, it’s more difficult to determine their complexity class.
 This is the case for the TSP, for example.
 No one’s managed to find a polynomial algorithm to solve it, and there are strong suspicions that this is just not possible.

 Without going into too much detail, we often need to use algorithms with an exponential complexity to solve NP problems.

 You would just have to rewrite the input and reinterpret the output to adapt it to the new problem.
 These rewrites can be done using polynomial algorithms.

 So, today I’ve shown you that if you are able to solve the TSP, you are also able to solve any other NP problem.
 From a theoretical point of view this sounds nice, but from an operational point of view, solving the TSP still requires an exponential algorithm, which for our maze game is probably not ideal.
 Don’t let this get you down, because next week we’ll show you how to solve the problem faster, provided that you agree that the solution is not necessarily the optimal one, but a good enough one.